binxio/iam-sudo/README.md

 invoke the created Lambda function `iam-sudo`.

 ## ENVIRONMENT VARIABLES
-The iam-sudo allows following environment variables to be set:
+The iam-sudo simulate allows following environment variables to be set:

 | name | description|
 |------|------------|